Super Bowl LX Betting Lines

 23-16 |

 Pittsburgh is the only other team that has six Super Bowl titles.
 The Steelers were the team of the 1970s, winning four Super Bowls in six years with several Hall of Fame players on both sides of the ball.
 They have only had three head coaches over the last five-plus decades, as they have been continually successful under Chuck Noll, Bill Cowher, and Mike Tomlin.
-Cowher and Tomlin each lifted the Lombardi Trophy once for this franchise.
+Cowher and Tomlin each lifted the Lombardi Trophy once for the franchise.

 Access live betting lines and NFL Betting Lines from your mobile device at BookMaker Sportsbook!
 You can wager on sporting events as they unfold on television with BookMaker’s live betting platform.